leoanthonyc/smart_pension/README.md

 # smart_pension - Ruby Developer Test
-Write a ruby script parses webserver.log, and outputs two lists:
+Write a ruby script that parses webserver.log, and outputs two lists:
  - list of web pages ordered by visits (descending)
  - list of web pages ordered by unique IP address visits (descending)

  ## Running the script
- 1. Make sure ruby 2.7.2 is installed.
+ 1. Make sure [ruby 3.1.2](https://www.ruby-lang.org/en/downloads/) is installed
  2. Clone the repo
  3. Go to the repo and run `bundle install`
  4. Run specs with `rspec`